Editors note: Updated 1/4/2021

 For a lot of internal collaboration and some client collaboration, we use Google Drive.

-- We use Drive to create collaborative documents that we share with our team members, for important items such as progress timelines/reporting, tracking task lists we prefer to keep out of Teamwork, and more.
+- We use Drive to create collaborative documents that we share with our team members and clients.

-- This is also useful to share collaborative tasks lists between yourself and a client to make sure both parties stay on task, and of course, if you prefer not to do this thing within Teamwork.
-Sometimes going back to something more simple, such as a shared excel file in Gdocs, is just easier to work with.
-This is especially the case when your client or customer may not have the time to learn a new website project management tool such as Teamwork.
+- Drive is also useful to share collaborative task lists between yourself and a client to make sure both parties stay on task.
+Sometimes going back to something more simple, such as a shared excel file (Gsheet), is just easier to work with.

 - One thing to note here is that you don’t necessarily need a Google account (@gmail.com) to view other people’s documents, but they will need to physically add you to them with set permissions.
 If you want to create your own network of shared documents, then you will definitely need a Google account set up.
 This also helps organize other documents you may be working on outside of your own company, by being able to “save to Drive” and easily find the document later.